 Camaro Espinoza arrived on the scene in 2013 with a series of self-published novellas released over the summer of that year.
 She proved to be something of a sleeper hit, attracting a small, but devoted body of fans.
-But it wasn’t until two years later that the larger industry took notice, and Mulholland Books, an imprint of Hachette Book Group with a writer’s gallery of luminaries including Lawrence Block and David Morrell, picked up Camaro for a series.
+It wasn’t until two years later that the larger industry took notice, and Mulholland Books, an imprint of Hachette Book Group with a writer’s gallery of luminaries including Lawrence Block and David Morrell, picked up Camaro for a novel series.

 Camaro is not a traditional heroine, and that’s the way it ought to be.
 The action-thriller genre has long been dominated by giant, musclebound macho men with bulletproof pecs, who wander into town, squash the bad guys and get the girl.
 Readers deserve something fresher, and Camaro delivers.
 From the very beginning, Camaro has confounded expectations attached to female thriller leads, much to the delight of her fans.

-In The Night Charter, we find Camaro the skipper of her own fishing boat in Miami.
+In The Night Charter (link), we find Camaro the skipper of her own fishing boat in Miami.
 She looks out for no one but herself, wanting no attention or attachments.
 The life she has is a quiet one, with no expectation it will ever change.
 But change comes calling in the form of an ex-con desperate to book a one-night charter in the deep waters off the Florida coast, a charter which leads to a far more complicated situation involving Cuban dissidents in Florida and in the communist nation itself.
 The situation only gets worse once an amoral crook sees an opportunity to get rich from a pile of dead bodies.

 If Camaro has politics, she doesn’t share, but she doesn’t do anything strictly for the cash.
 The man who tries to hire her is under pressure from all sides, when all he wants to do is protect his teenaged daughter from the realities of his criminal life.
 When he dies in a firefight, Camaro is the only chance the girl has, but protecting her means resolving the situation at the end of a gun.

-By the time Walk Away debuted, Camaro has struggled to put her peaceful existence back on course.
+By the time Walk Away (link) debuted, Camaro has struggled to put her peaceful existence back on course.
 A secret message from her sister brings her cross-country to California, where we discover Annabel Espinoza is in hiding, and the sisters have a secret they’ve been keeping from the world.
 An abusive boyfriend has put Annabel in danger in more than one way, and she needs Camaro to get her out of a compromising situation that only gets worse the more Camaro tries to help.
 The boyfriend has a brother far more violent and dangerous than he ever was and, trailing an obsessed US Marshal and vengeance-seeking hunter, this brother will settle for nothing else than Camaro’s painful death.

 The stalker is only the tip of this particular iceberg.
 Soon the ugly mess of this woman’s situation comes to light.
 Money laundering, theft, murder and dark acts of violence follow.
 Camaro has few friends to lean on, and fewer people to trust.